Opener influences on yield

 (g)** In-slot smearing is often looked on as a thin layer of compaction.
 So long as a smear can be kept moist it usually presents little restriction to seedling root growth.
 But if an in-slot smear is allowed to dry, it becomes a crust where it can be as detrimental as compaction.

 (h)* Some no-tillage openers have a negative effect on germination by pushing uncut straw into the slot (called “tucking” or “hairpinning”).
-In anaerobic conditions especially, if the seeds come to rest in the hairpins (as is common with most disc openers excluding Cross Slot) fermentation of the “hairpinned” straw creates acetic acid that kill seeds and seedlings.
+In anaerobic conditions especially, if the seeds come to rest in the hairpins (as is common with most disc openers except Cross Slot) fermentation of the “hairpinned” straw creates acetic acid that kill seeds and seedlings.

 (j)* No-tillage drill openers influence how well drilled slots are closed or covered.
 Covering is harder to achieve than in tilled soils because the soil is usually less friable.
 Poor slot covering, in turn, influences slot drying together with bird and insect damage.

 (k)** Post-drilling slot shrinkage occurs in many no-tillage slots, especially when warm windy (drying) weather follows drilling into an otherwise damp mouldable (“plastic”) soil.
 When this occurs, most vertical (or near-vertical) no-tillage slots shrink open, exposing the seeds.
+Cross Slot deposits seed on horizontal shelves that remain covered regardless of slot shrinkage.

 From the above, it would be easy to conclude that most of the issues outlined simply do not occur if the soil is tilled before seeding.
 But mechanical tillage does so much long-term harm to soil structure, organic matter retention, porosity, infiltration, erosion, water holding capacity, fertility, weed seed proliferation, compaction and biological health, (all of which manifest themselves as declining crop yields) that tillage is no-longer a viable option for producing the world’s food.